Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 JOAN OF ARC AND THE CATHÉDRALE DE REIMS

-Back in the early 15th century, a young woman of 17 heard a call to go fight and help France during the 100 Years' War.
 She managed to wrangle an audience with the future King Charles VII and made some astounding predictions, including the future consecration of the king at Reims.
 Enthralled, Charles assigned her an army and she won battle after battle against the English.

-Finally, in July 1429, Charles was crowned in the cathedral, with Joan looking on.
 Sadly, things didn't end too well for her.
-She was discredited by palace intrigues, captured by the Burgundians (Burgundy was then not a part of France), tried and found guilty of heresy (and of wearing men's clothes), and sold to England.
-Eventually, after imprisonment and torture, she was burned alive on a pyre in the city of Rouen.
+She was discredited by palace intrigues, captured by the Burgundians (Burgundy was not a part of France yet), tried and found guilty of heresy (and of wearing men's clothes), and sold to England.
+Eventually, after jailing and torture, she was burned alive on a pyre in the city of Rouen.

 King Charles never came to her rescue, even though he owed her his position.
-He somewhat redeemed himself by agreeing to a second trial 25 years later, which reversed the earlier guilty verdict.
+He somewhat redeemed himself by agreeing to a second trial 25 years later, which reversed her earlier guilty verdict.
 She was canonized as a Catholic saint in 1920.
 Better late than never?

 5. Strasbourg: the oldest